Neal/iKGD/README.md

 + Use `-i` if you have the firmware locally.
 + Use `-u` if you have a link to the firmware you want to download files from. (about 20-25MB)
 + Use `-d` and `-f` and fetch the url from Firmware Links API and continue what `-u` would do.
++ `-S` and `-H` are used when you have the ipsw on a remote server and device on the other.

 ### Credits